cibr-qcri/bloomfi/README.md

-# robo-fi
+# robofi

-The easiest way to invest in DeFi!
+RoboFi is the easiest way to invest in DeFi!
 For more info, check out the project's [wiki](https://github.com/cibr-qcri/defi-robo-advisor/wiki) and [issues](https://github.com/orgs/cibr-qcri/projects/3).

 ## Starting